Sebastián Galani

 Sebastián Paolo Galani Villega (born August 17, 1997) is a Chilean footballer who currently plays for Chilean Primera División club Coquimbo Unido as a midfielder.

 Club career

 Coquimbo Unido

 On 13 August 2016, Galani made his professional debut in a match against Ñublense, playing ninety minutes, accomplishing consistency since the arrival of the coach Patricio Graff on 2017.
 After Coquimbo Unido won the 2018 Primera B and got promotion to Primera División, he joined to Universidad de Chile along with his teammate Diego Carrasco, but Galani stayed on loan at the pirate team for all 2019 season.

 Universidad de Chile

 On 2 January 2020, he was officially presented as Universidad de Chile player for 2020 season.

+Back to Coquimbo Unido

+In the second half of 2022, Galani returned to Coquimbo Unido in the Chilean Primera División and won the 2025 league title, the first one for the club.

 International career

 Galani represented Chile U23 in a friendly match against Brazil U23 on September 9, 2019.